hbctraining/scRNA-seq_online/lessons/06_integration.md

 ### UMAP visualization

 After integration, to visualize the integrated data we can use dimensionality reduction techniques, such as PCA and Uniform Manifold Approximation and Projection (UMAP).
 While PCA will determine all PCs, we can only plot two at a time.
 In contrast, UMAP will take the information from any number of top PCs to arrange the cells in this multidimensional space.
-It will take those distances in multidimensional space, and try to plot them in two dimensions.
+It will take those distances in multidimensional space and plot them in two dimensions working to preserve local and global structure.
 In this way, the distances between cells represent similarity in expression.
+If you wish to explore UMAP in more detail, [this post](https://pair-code.github.io/understanding-umap/) is a nice introduction to UMAP theory.

 To generate these visualizations we need to first run PCA and UMAP methods.
 Let's start with PCA.